samyarj/CTRL-Urself/README.md

 * `index.html` - The main HTML file that defines the structure and content of the website 📄.

-* `style.css` - The stylesheet file that is responsible for the website's appearance and layout 🎨.
+* `style.css` and `AutreCss.css` - The stylesheet files that is responsible for the website's appearance and layout 🎨.

 ### Back-End 💻
 The back-end of the website is composed of: